-Aries is an inconspicuous zodiacal constellation representing a ram, and despite being a familiar sight to ancient civilizations, with this inconspicuous zodiacal constellation holding great importance on account of its location along the ecliptic.
-Aries was one of 48 constellations recorded by Greek astronomer Ptolemy in his treatise called Almagest (150AD), and in 1922 the International Astronomical Union (IAU) gave it official recognition as one of the 88 constellations.
-Interestingly it was only in 1930 that the outline of its boundaries was defined by Belgian astronomer Eugène Delporte.
+Aries (“the ram”) was a familiar sight to ancient civilizations, with this inconspicuous zodiacal constellation holding great importance on account of its location along the ecliptic.
+Aries was one of 48 constellations recorded by Greek astronomer Ptolemy in his treatise called Almagest (150AD), and in 1922 the International Astronomical Union (IAU) recognized it as one of the 88 official constellations.
+Interestingly it was only in 1930 that the outline of its boundaries were defined by Belgian astronomer Eugène Delporte.

-Aries is located in the northern hemisphere, but can be observed from latitudes between +90° and -60°, meaning it is visible to observers in much of the southern hemisphere as well.
-Aries can be found between Taurus to the east and Pisces to the west, near the “Great Square” of Pegasus.
-It can also be located by following an imaginary line from Polaris past the star Segin in the constellation Cassiopeia, until you reach the Pleiades and the Square of Pegasus.
+Aries is a northern hemisphere constellation that can be observed from latitudes of between +90° and -60°, making it also visible to observers across much of the southern hemisphere.
+It can be found between Taurus to the east and Pisces to the west, near the “Great Square” of Pegasus.
+This constellation of the zodiac can also be located by following an imaginary line from Polaris in Ursa Minor past the star Segin in Cassiopeia, until you reach the Pleiades and the Great Square of Pegasus.

-Aries is best seen in winter and spring, with the constellation culminating at about 10 PM Local Time during the last days of November, and again at about 8 PM in late December.
-During these times, Aries is visible for most of the night.
-However, it is not among the most conspicuous constellations, and a dark sky is needed to see it best.
+From the northern hemisphere, Aries is best seen in the winter and springtime, with the constellation culminating at about 10 p.m. local time during the last days of November, and again at about 8 p.m. local time in late December.
+During these times, Aries is visible for most of the night, but as it is not among the most conspicuous constellations, a dark sky is needed to see it best.

 Aries has no bright or particularly notable stars; in fact, the most distinctive feature of the principal stars in this constellation is their total lack of anything that makes them remarkable, except perhaps for the fact that Hamal (Alpha Arietis) once marked the position of the vernal equinox- which point now lies in Pisces.
 Below are a few more details of Aries’ principal stars:

-– Botein (Delta Arietis) is a K-type orange giant that is about 13 times as big as the Sun.
-From about 170 light years away, it has an apparent visual magnitude of 4.35.
-Its name derives from the Arabic word “butain”, which translates into “belly”.
+– Botein (Delta Arietis) is an orange giant (K2IIIvar) that is situated 170 light years away.
+It is around 13 times bigger than the Sun and shines with an apparent visual magnitude of 4.35.
+Botein derives from the Arabic word meaning “the belly”.

 Notable Objects: Several Galaxies

-Although the few deep sky objects in Aries are all very dim and difficult to find, they are nevertheless of some scientific interest.
+Although the few deep-sky objects (DSOs) in Aries are all very dim and difficult to find, they are nevertheless of some scientific interest.
 There are several spiral, elliptical, and even interacting galaxies in Aries, but only two objects are of interest to amateurs.

 Planets: 7 Stars with 10 Planets

-All told, Aries has 7 stars with 10 planets between them.
-One star, HIP 14810, which is a G5- type star, has three planets, all of which are only about ten times as large as Earth.
+As of 2017, Aries has 7 stars with 10 planets between them.
+One star, HIP 14810, which is a G5- type star, has three planets, all of which are only about ten times bigger than the Earth.

-In classical Greek mythology, Aries is associated with the Golden Fleece, which was a normal fleece up until the time Phrixus, the son of a Boeotian king, killed and skinned the ram it belonged to.
-The story goes that Phrixus and his sister, Helle, both children of a Boeotian king, were saved by a ram when their jealous stepmother, Ino, tried to have them killed as part of a plan to ingratiate herself with the king.
-However, during the flight on the ram, Helle fell off and was drowned in a spot that is today known as the Hellespont.
+In classical Greek mythology, Aries is associated with the Golden Fleece.
+As the story goes, Phrixus and his sister, Helle, both children of a Boeotian king, were saved by a flying ram when their jealous stepmother, Ino, tried to have them killed as part of a plan to ingratiate herself further with king Athamas.
+During their escape on the ram, Helle fell off and was drowned in a spot that is today known as the Hellespont.
 Phrixus made it safely to the land of Colchis, where he showed gratitude to the hospitable King Aeëtes by sacrificing and skinning the ram in honor of its creator Poseidon, before giving the fleece to him as a gift.
 Aeëtes then placed the fleece in a nearby temple as an offering to the gods, but to everyone’s astonishment, it turned into solid gold during the night.